On transverse $R$-covered minimal foliations: Disjointness with invariant graphs implies Anosov foliation

 The following proposition shows that in order to prove Theorem \ref{thm.three} it is enough to show that the image of $\cD$ does not intersect any invariant monotone graph.
 We could apply the main result of \cite{FP3} to obtain this due to the previous proposition, but we can give a shorter argument in this case taking advantage of the properties of the map $\cD$.

-\begin{proposition} Let $\cF_1$ and $\cF_2$ as in the standing assumptions of this section.
+\begin{proposition} Let $\cF_1$ and $\cF_2$ be transverse foliations so that there is a transversally orientable skew-$\rrrr$-covered Anosov flow $\Phi$ with weak foliations $\cF^s, \cF^u$ and so that $\cF_1$ is isotopic to $\cF^s$ and $\cF_2$ isotopic to $\cF^u$.
 Assume that the image of $\cD$ does not intersect an invariant monotone graph, and that $\cF_1$ has no Reeb annulus.
 Then, $\cG = \cF_1 \cap \cF_2$ is topologically conjugate to $\Phi.$ \end{proposition}

 \begin{proof} We have proved that $\nu \circ \cD_{\cG}$ is a $\pi_1(M)$-equivariant homeomorphism between the leaf space $\cL_{\cG}$ of $\cG$ and the orbit space $\Omega_0$ of the Anosov flow $\Phi.$

 Moreover, $(M, \Phi)$ and $(M, \cG)$ are both classifying spaces of their holonomy groupo\"{\i}d (since all its leaves have contractible holonomy covering).
 Therefore, they are homotopically equivalent by \cite{Hae}.
 There is a continuous homotopy equivalence $h: M \to M$ mapping every orbit of $\Phi$ into leaves of $\cG$.